vpython/glowscript/GlowScriptOffline/README.txt

     Linux: Open a terminal in the GlowScriptOffline folder and execute chmod 755 Linux_launch, then doubleclick Linux_launch.
         You only need to execute the chmod instruction once, before using Linux_launch for the first time.

 You will see the warning, "You are using an unsupported command-line flag: --disable-web-security.
 Stability and security will suffer."
+Without exiting Chrome, do this:

     Doubleclick GlowScript.html.